nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/quality-assurance.md

 ```

 {{#> callout type='note' heading='Sinon Documentation'}}
-For more information about how to setup fake responses, please check the official [Sinon Documentation](http://sinonjs.org/docs/)
+For more information about how to setup fake responses, please check the official [Sinon Documentation](http://sinonjs.org/docs/) for the matching version.
 {{/callout}}

 We now want to create a test case that verifies that our element actually displays the collection and that its DOM reflects this.
 We can do it by adding a test inside our test suite: